gazebosim/docs/releasing/rotary.md

 ## Package naming

-Wherever a Gazebo package name contains `gz-`, a `rotary-` infix is injected to produce the rotary alias.
-The aliases point to unversioned upstream packages, so installing a rotary alias always pulls whatever is currently being built from `main`.
+Wherever a Gazebo package name contains `gz-`, a `rotary-` infix is injected to produce the Rotary alias.
+The aliases point to unversioned upstream packages, so installing a Rotary alias always pulls whatever is currently being built from `main`.

 ### Ubuntu